🕒 3 min read · 📝 448 words

 The Core Claim

-Only a text written across many centuries by many authors can display the unified, prophetic, typological architecture found in the Bible — and no other sacred text in history does.
+Only a text written across many centuries by many authors can display the unified, prophetic architecture found in the Bible — no other sacred text in history does this.

-This version is optimized around the following high‑value keywords and phrases:
+This section illustrates the following high‑value keywords and phrases: